 I recommend you go to a restaurant to have dinner, then head to a pub with live music where you can meet new people or to one of the most famous clubs in the area, Sky Garden.
 In short, the fun is at her home in Kuta.

-- Be careful when making a currency exchange.
+- Be careful when making the currency exchange.
 There are very many people who put your money under their sleeve in milliseconds.
 It happened to us, but fortunately, we were fast enough and insightful so he couldn’t fool us.

 - Also, be careful with those who will insistently try to sell you drugs.
 These are strictly forbidden, and the penalties are extremely high.